screwdriver99/Nanokey/README.md

 4. flash the firmware using a tool of your choice (openocd/STM32CubeProgrammer)

-After the first Nanokey flash, it will be possible to boot to DFU keeping ESC pressed at startup.<br>
+After the first Nanokey flash, it will be possible to boot to DFU keeping ESC pressed at startup or using FN+INS shortcut.<br>

 <h2>Roadmap</h2>